 The Family Resource Center helps more than 500 families each year at risk of homelessness, providing a single point of entry to a range of services.
 The FRC coordinator provides culturally-responsive, bilingual services, helping families achieve housing stability through basic needs support, goal setting, navigation and referrals.

-With a mission to strengthen community health and resilience by providing comprehensive support to children and their families, Brigid Collins partners with Darkness to Light to provide their nationally recognized Stewards of Children abuse prevention training.
-Additional services include forensic interviews, case management, trauma therapy, and advocacy when abuse does happen.
+With a mission to strengthen community health and resilience by providing comprehensive support to children and their families, Brigid Collins partners with Darkness to Light to provide their Stewards of Children abuse prevention training.
+Additional services include case management, trauma therapy, and advocacy when abuse does happen.

 Communities In Schools surrounds students with a community of support, empowering them to stay in school and achieve in life.
 Working directly in several Whatcom County schools, CIS connects kids to caring adults and community resources designed to help them overcome academic and behavioral challenges, leading to fulfilling futures.